CS682-S22/dsd-final-project-palakjn/README.md

 **3) Strong Consistency**

-* All the state machines will execute same set of commands in the exact same order as being issued by the client.
+* Consumer will get the logs in the same order as the system received it from the producer.

 **4) Fault Tolerance**